The original Morey Boogie was launched by Morey Boogie & Company in the 1970s from its original and iconic headquarters in Carlsbad, California.

 The world was analog.
 It was the time of the print era.

-Morey Boogie's art and marketing guru, Craig Libuse, later fine-tune, improved, developed, and designed additional promotional media, including several magazine ads.
+Morey Boogie's art and marketing guru, Craig Libuse, later fine-tuned, improved, developed, and designed additional promotional media, including several magazine ads.

 "The Tom Morey and Company script logo on the letterhead was produced using Letraset stick down type in a font called Diana Script," underlines Libuse.